VolkerSiep/Json2VBA/README.md

 ## Support and questions

 As you might have noticed, this project is not (yet) suffering from an overwhelming user base.
-If you have a question, suggestion or otherwise any comment, pleast just use the issue tracker to create a new issue.
+If you have a question, suggestion or otherwise any comment, please just use the issue tracker to create a new issue.
 I will probably read and react to it soon after.

 ## Developments and Contributions